How To Save Water In The Home.

 The summer of 2018 was one of the hottest and driest summers reported.
 It was also a summer where many counties experienced drought conditions; forcing hosepipe bans and water restrictions on many homes and businesses across Ireland.

-This trend is expected to continue with Irish Water forecasting water shortages in Dublin and Midlands from 2025 due to rising demand.
+This summer the trend continues and Irish Water is forecasting water shortages in Dublin and Midlands from 2025 due to rising demand.
 To manage future water supply, Irish Water and county councils plan to fix leakage from the water supply systems and trace water from river sources across the country to more populated areas.
-However, there is much we can do in our homes to save water and help secure the future of Irish water supply.
+Meanwhile, there is much we can do in our homes to save water and help secure the future of Irish water supply.

 Why does saving water matter?